Q. Who is eligible to apply?

 Q. How will funding be awarded?

 A. This is a competitive program so be sure to read all the documents before starting your application.
-We will not start reviewing any applications until September 21, so you have plenty of time to review the requirements and apply.
-Each application will be scored by a Grants Review Team with the highest scores receiving funding.
+Each application will be scored by a Grants Review Team member with the highest scores receiving funding.
 In some cases, partial funding may be awarded.

 Q. How many awards will you make?